top of page

 How Richmond Chambers Switzerland Can Assist

 Navigating the Swiss Lump-Sum Taxation scheme requires careful planning and compliance with Swiss immigration and tax regulations.
-At Richmond Chambers Switzerland, our team of immigration lawyers and tax advisors provides expert guidance to high-net-worth individuals seeking Swiss residency through this route.
+At Richmond Chambers Switzerland, our team of immigration lawyers and tax advisors provides expert guidance to high-net-worth individuals seeking Swiss residency through the Swiss investment visa by lump-sum taxation route.

 Our services include assessing eligibility, negotiating tax agreements with cantonal authorities, preparing residence permit applications, and coordinating with Swiss tax experts to ensure compliance and tax efficiency.
 We also provide ongoing support for permit renewals and eventual applications for permanent residency.